 Second, a SaaS eCommerce value proposition means it’s your SaaS products and solution value calculation for adding value to target customers in the SaaS eCommerce space.
 For example, how much profit margin can increase using your SaaS?
 Any cost deducted using your SaaS and Why?
-In this piece, I would elaborate the logic using the benefits and costs that are perceived plus actual.
+In this piece, I would elaborate on the logic using the benefits and costs that are perceived plus actual.
 After all, disclosing all actual confidential numbers is not okay 🙂

 Saas eCommerce – Why do you need a value proposition calculator?

 You might aim to find collaborating clients using your B2B SaaS eCommerce solution as fast as possible.
-But the fact tells you it’s an ocean, because there are thousands of sectors and products.
+But the fact tells you it’s an ocean because there are thousands of sectors and products.
 Particularly your B2B eCommerce is going for the global markets.
 You can spend a year and still can’t reach the coastal land yet.

-For resolving this, basically you have three options.
+For resolving this, basically, you have three options.
 Running inbound or outbound marketing campaigns.
 Or leveraging sales talent networks to make direct deals.
 Or recruiting reselling partners to expand with shared revenue incentives.
 However, as you might be aware, you still need primary sectors to start first.
 Then you need data telling you why.
 For example, what sector’s sales you should hire, right?

 Lingble Commission Model

 Regardless of the AOV, GMV number that I would walk through how to fetch in a moment, these four sectors can tell you where you should start first.
-Don’t get me wrong, it’s either or option.
+Don’t get me wrong, it’s either option.
 You can say your strategy focuses more on resolving mature eCommerce company pain points.
 So camera & photo products, surveillance cameras should be your primary sector.
 Or you of course can say less mature sectors can have a higher conversion rate buying your solutions.
 What matters?
 It’s dealing with cost and sector development status.

 Take surveillance cameras for example.
 The highest pricing among other 3 sectors, although it has less monthly traffic than photo products.
 Avg. monthly GMV can have more than US$3 millions, very close to camera & photo products with double monthly traffic.
-So now you can look into benefits and costs to the client using your SaaS eCommerce solution and plugging your fees into the table.
+So now you can look into benefits and costs to the client using your SaaS eCommerce solution and plug your fees into the table.